purdue-cs193-spring-2020/homework-1-thakur22429s/README.md

 To edit this file, click on the **edit** button (it looks like a little pencil) in the upper right hand corner of the file display.
 This will open a text editor where you can change the contents of the website to whatever you want.
 Take a few minutes to experiment with the different formatting tools that the website template tells you are available.

 To save your changes so that they will display on your website, fill out the **Commit Changes** form by describing what you changed about the website.
 Select the option called **Commit directly to the master branch** and click **Commit changes**.
 If all is well, you should be able to navigate back to ```https://purdue-cs193.github.io/lab-1-<Your Github Username>/``` and view the changes you made.

+The changes may not load immediately.
+If you do not see any changes, hit CTRL+SHIFT+R.

 ### Step 5 - The Graded Part (**THIS PART IS WHAT WE ARE ACTUALLY GRADING**)
 When you're ready, create a **heading** (a heading is some text that is preceded by a # sign) to title your website